ninocrudele/SnapGate/Readme.md

 SnapGate includes the building blocks developers need to integrate successful, any kind of software and technology, send data across the network and internet, plug-and-play applications, vertical applications and operating systems, everything from track-and-trace to asset tracking, inventory control and system readiness and more, the only limit is our capacity for invention.
 SnapGate connects any kind of technology, custom programs, operating system stacks, it works with any existing line of business applications such as Enterprise Resource Planning (ERP) systems, Warehouse Management Systems (WMS), hardware devices and more specialized vertical software.
 This flexibility allows it to work seamlessly and in almost all cases automatically with minimal implementation required.

-# Download and use SnapGate
-You can find the last build and the tutorials in the  [SnapGate Site](http://SnapGate.io "SnapGate Site").

 # Prepare the development environment
 use the Public branch and clone the repository.
 Open SnapGate.sln in Visual Studio and build the solution.